AudioTore/EchOS/README.md

 Sadly It is unable to boot on real hardware and will need vmware or a virtual machine for this to work.
 Sadly the creator doesn't seem to care about the broken iso builder as it seems to be broken for a couple years now.

+The best way to install EchOS would be a virtual machine anyway since their is not resson to install it on real hardware.